phillipadsmith/2014.phillipadsmith.com/_posts/2017-01-02-look-at-fake-news-to-see-journalism-future.md

 All but the largest news brands are crumbling around us.
 This presents an enormous opportunity for individual journalists with passion and commitment to finding their audience and "go direct."
 Trust needs to be rebuilt from the ground up, one story at a time.

 Going deep on a single beat, putting out consistently well-reported content, giving it to the audience in the format they want -- short, snappy, snackable, skimmable, and shareable pieces -- and optimizing that content for a platform like Facebook is both a path to audience growth and securing revenue.
-No need to move to Macedonia, it can be done from anywhere.
+[No need to move to the Georgia](http://www.nytimes.com/2016/11/25/world/europe/fake-news-donald-trump-hillary-clinton-georgia.html), it can be done from anywhere.

 There is more than one way to generate income as a reporter and selling your stories to traditional news sources is becoming the path of "most effort, least return."
 As budgets get cut, and editorial mandates shift toward opinion (free) and entertainment (eyeballs), less “real news” pitches are going to be successful.

 Fear not, because those trusted sources are becoming less important in terms of readers’ trust, and in terms of distribution.
-If you can shed this addiction and learn from the news hustlers of Macedonia, you’ll find there are more ways to survive and thrive covering what you’re passionate about.
+If you can shed this addiction and learn from fake news hustlers, you’ll find there are more ways to survive and thrive covering what you’re passionate about.

 [My aspiration this year is to help passionate reporters focused on accountability journalism to find their way to financial viability](http://phillipadsmith.com/2016/12/making-accountability-reporting-journalism-financially-viable.html).
 If you’re ready to wean yourself off of an addition to freelance pitches to the established news brands, [let’s talk](http://phillipadsmith.com/about/#contact).